H. V. Kaltenborn

 Hans von Kaltenborn (July 9, 1878 – June 14, 1965), generally known as H. V. Kaltenborn, was an American radio commentator.
 He was heard regularly on the radio for over 30 years, beginning with CBS in 1928.
-He was known for his highly precise diction, his ability to ad-lib, and his depth of knowledge of world affairs.
+He was known for his precise diction, ability to ad-lib and his depth of knowledge of world affairs.

 Early life

 Kaltenborn was born in Milwaukee, Wisconsin, and grew up in Merrill, Wisconsin.
-He began his career as a newspaper reporter, but moved to radio when it began to establish itself as a bona fide source of news.
+He began his career as a newspaper reporter, and moved to radio when it began to establish itself as a bona fide source of news.

-When he was 19, he ran away from home and joined the 4th Wisconsin Volunteer Infantry Regiment to fight in the Spanish–American War.
-The war ended two months after his enlistment before the regiment could go overseas, however Kaltenborn wrote articles from his training camp for the Wisconsin newspaper the Merrill Advocate, becoming editor of the paper following his demobilisation.
+When he was 19, he left home and joined the 4th Wisconsin Volunteer Infantry Regiment to fight in the Spanish–American War.
+The war ended two months after his enlistment before the regiment could go overseas.
+From training camp Kaltenborn wrote articles for the Merrill Advocate, becoming editor of the paper following his demobilisation.

-He left the Advocate to spend time in Europe; returning to take a job with the Brooklyn Daily Eagle.
+He left the Advocate to spend time in Europe.
+He returned to take a job with the Brooklyn Daily Eagle.
 At 24, he went to college, enrolling as a special student at Harvard University.
 When he finished, he returned to the Eagle, traveling during summers to distant locales.

 Anti-German sentiment during World War I motivated Kaltenborn to change his byline from Hans von Kaltenborn to H. V. Kaltenborn.
 He was no relation to General Hans von Kaltenborn-Stachau, a former Prussian Minister of War.